Seneca-BSA/bsa/docs/ses250/lab7.md

     <p style="font-size: 18px"><strong>INCORRECT CONNECTION AGAINST THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
     </div>

-1. Turn on the function generator and set the output to a 3Vpp square wave at 1Hz **with a 3V DC Offset at High-Z ouptut mode**.
+1. Turn on the function generator and set the output to **High-Z output mode**.
+Afterward, set the output to a 3Vpp square wave at 10Hz **with a 3V DC Offset**.
 Leave all other settings as default.
 Refer to [Lab 6](lab6.md) if you don't remember how to use a function generator.

     <div style="padding: 15px; border: 1px solid red; background-color: red; color: white;">
-    <p style="font-size: 18px"><strong>Ensure the function generator is set to 3V DC offset</strong><p>
+    <p style="font-size: 18px"><strong>Ensure the function generator is in High-Z mode and set to 3V DC offset</strong><p>
     </div>

 1. Turn on the DSO and adjust the settings to zoom into the falling edge of the square wave so you'll see a single period of the RC waveform similar to Figure 7.5.
-Remember, the function generator is simulating the closing and opening of the circuit at 1Hz.
+Remember, the function generator is simulating the closing and opening of the circuit at 10Hz.
 Refer to [Lab 6](lab6.md) if you don't remember how to use a function generator.

     > **Lab Question 7:** Using the grid line or the measurement tool, find the time it takes for the voltage to drop 67% from the maximum and record it as the measured RC time constant.
     >